AhmadHamze/Q-A-Chatbot/Readme.md

 pip install -r requirements.txt
 ```

-Ater the installation is complete, create a file named `project_secret.py`, inside it you have to store your API key like this:
+After the installation is complete, create a file named `project_secret.py`, inside it you have to store your API key like this:

 ```python
 API_KEY = "YOUR_API_KEY"